bbat2575/CurrencyConverter/README.md

 ```

 ## Admin Privileges
-Should you wish to use the application as the admin user (maintain/update exchange rates and control the most popular currencies):
+Should you wish to use the application as admin (maintain/update exchange rates and control the most popular currencies):
 <br>
 Username: admin
 Password: admin